rian39/notes/deleuze_foucault.md

 the tools or material machines have to be chosen first of all by a diagram 39

-there is no diagram that does not also incldue, beside the points which it conencts up, certain relatively free or unboudn points, points of creativity, change and reistance, and it perhaps with these that we ought to being in order to understand the whole picture.
+there is no diagram that does not also include, beside the points which it connects up, certain relatively free or unboudn points, points of creativity, change and reistance, and it perhaps with these that we ought to being in order to understand the whole picture.
 44

 knowledge is a practical assemblage, a 'mechanism' of statements and visibilities.
 51

+a most original conception of the 'statement' which viewed it as a function that crosses different unities, tracing a diagonal line more aking to music than to a signifying system.
+52

 these two halves of truth must enter into a relation, problematically, at the very moment when the problem of truth denies any possible correspondence or conformity between them.
 64